-The beauty and cultural wealth of Spain attract some 150,000 Australian tourists each year.
+The beauty and cultural wealth of Spain attract more than 200,000 Australian tourists each year.
 Increasing numbers of young Spaniards are visiting and living in Australia for work and pleasure.

-If you wish to learn more about Australian foreign and trade policy, or our bilateral relationships with Spain, Andorra or Equatorial Guinea, to which the Embassy is also accredited, I encourage you to explore our Department of Foreign Affairs and Trade website: http://dfat.gov.au/geo/spain/, and http://dfat.gov.au/geo/andorra/.
+If you wish to learn more about Australian foreign and trade policy, or our bilateral relationships with Spain, Andorra or Equatorial Guinea, to which the Embassy is also accredited, you are encouraged to explore the Department of Foreign Affairs and Trade website about Spain and Andorra.

-I recommend that all Australians travelling or living in Spain, Andorra or Equatorial Guinea regularly check the Department of Foreign Affairs and Trade Travel Advice.
+All Australians travelling or living in Spain, Andorra or Equatorial Guinea are recommended to regularly check the Department of Foreign Affairs and Trade Travel Advice.
 This Advice can be found through the link on our site under 'Services for Australians'.

 The Australian Federal Election will be held on Saturday 2 July 2016.
 It is now too late to enrol to vote for this election.

 - Department of Foreign Affairs and Trade website